Project-MONAI/model-zoo/models/mednist_gan/docs/README.md

 python -m monai.bundle run training --meta_file configs/metadata.json --config_file configs/train.json --logging_file configs/logging.conf --bundle_root .
 ```

-Note that the training code relies on extra scripts in the `scripts` directory which are made accessible by changing the `PYTHONPATH` variable in this invocation.
-If your `PYTHONPATH` is already used for other things you will have to add `./scripts` to the variable rather than replace it.

 Not also the output from the training will be placed in the `models` directory but will not overwrite the `model.pt` file that may be there already.
 You will have to manually rename the most recent checkpoint file to `model.pt` to use the inference script mentioned below after checking the results are correct.
 This saved checkpoint contains a dictionary with the generator weights stored as `model` and omits the discriminator.

 Another feature in the training file is the addition of sigmoid activation to the network by modifying it's structure at runtime.
 This is done with a line in the `training` section calling `add_module` on a layer of the network.
 This works best for training although the definition of the model now doesn't strictly match what it is in the `generator` section.